-The Board directs that whenever a student, sixteen (16) to eighteen (18) years of age, wishes to withdraw from school, an exit interview will be conducted with the student, his/her parents, and the principal (cannot be a designee).
 The exit interview will include a determination of whether or not the student is withdrawing for reason of financial hardship, requiring the student to be employed to support the student's family or a dependent, illness, or an order by a court that has jurisdiction over the student.

-During the exit interview, the principal shall provide the student and the student's parent(s) a copy of statistics concerning the likely consequences of life without a high school diploma.
+During the exit interview, the individual(s) designated by the Board to attend, shall provide the student and the student's parent(s) a copy of statistics concerning the likely consequences of life without a high school diploma.